brettimus/switchboard-internship-2015/eloquent-js/chapter-notes/chapter-01.md

 * What is an example of "continuous information"?
 (Re: "Any piece of discrete information can be reduced to a sequence of zeros and ones.")

 * Compute all the signed permutations of `5 mod 3` (above) in another language.
-Make a pull request on this repo to add your findings.
+Make a pull request on this repo to add your findings, which *could* include a reverse-engineered version of said `mod` function.

 * [Read this post on how numbers are encoded in JS.](http://www.2ality.com/2012/04/number-encoding.html)

 * WHY TF does the `typeof null` bug exist?
-Do some research on your interent machine and add your findings to the repo.
+Do some research on your interent machine and add a blurb to the repo.

 * Google "Primitive Wrapper Types", or ask me to borrow the `Nicholas Zakas` book on my desk... or just read the wonderful Angus Kroll's [post about them](https://javascriptweblog.wordpress.com/2010/09/27/the-secret-life-of-javascript-primitives/).